 In January 2021, we announced that a Type C guidance meeting with the FDA was conducted in September of 2020.
-The results of that guidance meeting provided Cellectar with an agreed upon path for conducting the CLOVER-WaM study; single arm, pivotal study in WM patients that have received standard of care first line therapy and either failed or had a suboptimal response to BTK i therapy.
+The results of that guidance meeting provided Cellectar with an agreed upon path for conducting the CLOVER-WaM study; single arm, pivotal study in Waldenstrom's macroglobulinemia patients that have received at least two prior lines of therapy and either failed or had a suboptimal response to BTKi therapy.
 The FDA agreed with the dose to be tested, our proposal for a safety and futility assessment to be conducted on the first 10 patients, the endpoint to be assessed, the statistical analysis plan and study size of 50 patients.
 Based upon this agreement the pivotal study was initiated.
 WM is a rare, indolent and incurable form of non-Hodgkin's lymphoma (NHL) that is composed of a patient population in need of new and better treatment options.